This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Colors in Korean

-First of all, let's take a look at the most important word of this lesson:
+First of all, let's take a look at the most important word in this post:

 Saek (색), meaning “color”

 The word Saek (색) follows a color adjective when used to describe the color of an object.
-If you know how to describe colors in a Chinese language such as in Mandarin or Hokkien, chances are this lesson would be easier to follow as the grammar would likely be familiar to you.
+If you know how to describe colors in a Chinese language such as in Mandarin, chances are this lesson would be easier to follow as the grammar would likely be familiar to you.

 Colors in Korean